woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 Download the latest version via the WoPeD website www.woped.org.
 For Microsoft Windows, download WoPeD-install-windows-@wopedversion@.zip, unpack it with an archiving tool and run the contained executable WoPeD-install.exe.

-Additionally you may want to assign WoPeD.exe as the standard application for the file type "pnml" to open a net with WoPeD just by double-clicking on the associated PNML document.
+You may want to assign WoPeD.exe as the standard application for the file type "pnml" to open a net with WoPeD just by double-clicking on the associated PNML document.

 For Linux, download WoPeD-install-linux-@wopedversion@.tgz, unpack and decompress it with the tar utility.
-Then run the contained executable WoPeD-install from the command line or desktop.
+Then launch the contained executable WoPeD-install.

+For MacOS, download WoPeD-install-macos-@wopedversion@.zip and decompress it into the target folder of your choice.
+Then launch the contained package installer WoPeD-install.pkg.

-In both cases, a setup wizard appears and will guide you through the installation process, letting you choose several installation options like the target folder or the creation of a shortcut on your desktop and in the start menu.
-Note that the creation of desktop and start menu shortcuts may not work on all Linux-based GUI systems.
+In all three cases, a setup wizard appears and will guide you through the installation process, letting you choose several installation options.
+Note that the creation of desktop and start menu shortcuts may not work on all target GUI systems.

-For MacOS, download WoPeD-macos-@wopedversion@.app.dmg and unpack it into the target folder of your choice.
-The rest should be done automatically by MacOS.

 That's it!